oist/Usiigaci/README.md

 5. Click "Save selection" to save the track results into "tracks.csv", labeled images, as well as rendered movies (you need ffmpeg) into a folder.

-6. The XY coordinate, area, perimeter, and orientation (angle between long axis and x axis in radians, note not the orientation index in cell migration) is extracted using scikit-image's measure.regionprops.
+6. The XY coordinate, area, perimeter, and angle are extracted using scikit-image's measure.regionprops.
+	Note: angle between long axis and x axis in radians was extracted using region.orientation, but not to confuse with the orientation index in cell migration, which is cosine 2\*angle.

 #### Tracking using other tracking software